flynnlambrechts/ursim-mtrn4230/README.md

 ## Connecting from MATLAB

 Make sure the robot is powered on in the sim.
-You can use any of the files from to test
+You can use any of the files from the provided course repo to test

 <https://github.com/rag-h/MATLAB_UR5e_RTDE/tree/main/examples>